Reconfiguration and Locomotion with Joint Movements in the Amoebot Model: Reconfiguration

-Naturally, our meta-modules allow us to simulate shape formation algorithms for lattice-type MRSs of similar shape if we can implement the same movement primitives.
+Naturally, our meta-modules allow us to simulate reconfiguration algorithms for lattice-type MRSs of similar shape if we can implement the same movement primitives.
 This leads us to the following results.

-\begin{theorem} There is a centralized shape formation algorithm for $m$ rhombical meta-modules that requires $O(\log m)$ rounds and performs $\Theta(m \log m)$ moves overall. \end{theorem}
+\begin{theorem} There is a centralized reconfiguration algorithm for $m$ rhombical meta-modules that requires $O(\log m)$ rounds and performs $\Theta(m \log m)$ moves overall. \end{theorem}

-\begin{proof} Aloupis et al.\ \cite{DBLP:conf/isaac/AloupisCDLAW08} proposed a shape formation algorithm for crystalline atoms.
+\begin{proof} Aloupis et al.\ \cite{DBLP:conf/isaac/AloupisCDLAW08} proposed a reconfiguration algorithm for crystalline atoms.
 It requires $O(\log m)$ rounds and performs $\Theta(m \log m)$ moves overall.
-The idea is to transform the initial shape to a canonical shape using a divide and conquer approach.
-The target shape is reached by reversing that procedure.
+The idea is to transform the initial structure to a canonical structure using a divide and conquer approach.
+The target structure is reached by reversing that procedure.
 We refer to \cite{DBLP:conf/isaac/AloupisCDLAW08} for the details.
 The algorithm utilizes the contraction, slide and tunnel primitives which our rhombical meta-modules are capable of (see \Cref{sec:meta:rhombical}).
-Hence, they can simulate this shape formation algorithm. \end{proof}
+Hence, they can simulate this reconfiguration algorithm. \end{proof}

-\begin{theorem} There is a centralized shape formation algorithm for $m$ hexagonal meta-modules that requires $O(m)$ rounds.
+\begin{theorem} There is a centralized reconfiguration algorithm for $m$ hexagonal meta-modules that requires $O(m)$ rounds.
 Each module has to perform at most $O(m)$ moves. \end{theorem}

-\begin{proof} Hurtado et al.\ \cite{DBLP:journals/arobots/HurtadoMRA15} proposed a shape formation algorithm for hexagonal robots.
+\begin{proof} Hurtado et al.\ \cite{DBLP:journals/arobots/HurtadoMRA15} proposed a reconfiguration algorithm for hexagonal robots.
 It requires $O(m)$ rounds and each module has to perform at most $O(m)$ moves.
-The idea is to compute a spanning tree and to move the robots along the boundary of the tree to a leader module where the robots form a canonical shape, e.g., a line.
-The target shape is reached by reversing that procedure.
+The idea is to compute a spanning tree and to move the robots along the boundary of the tree to a leader module where the robots form a canonical structure, e.g., a line.
+The target structure is reached by reversing that procedure.
 We refer to \cite{DBLP:journals/arobots/HurtadoMRA15} for the details.
 The algorithm utilizes the rotation primitive which our hexagonal meta-modules are capable of (see \Cref{sec:meta:hexagonal}).
-Hence, they can simulate this shape formation algorithm. \end{proof}
+Hence, they can simulate this reconfiguration algorithm. \end{proof}